 But is there really good to be found in false teaching?

-When I (Emily) came back to the Lord in 2008, after living a prodigal life for several years, I listened to Joyce’s podcast and watched her videos on YouTube religiously almost every day.
+As a new believer, I (Emily) listened to Joyce’s podcast and watched her videos on YouTube religiously almost every day.
 I remember at the end of one of the programs, the announcer was talking about one of their offers for product and rattled off the address to Joyce Meyer Ministries.
 It was only 45 minutes from my house!
 I had no idea!
 I remember telling God: Lord, I know that I don’t know a lot right now as a believer and it’s going to take some time, but one day I will work at that ministry.
 I would make that faith declaration often for the next four years until it became reality in May 2013.

 Looking back, I can say that perhaps it may appear that some of Joyce’s teachings helped me on my walk with God as an immature believer simply because not all of her teaching is heretical.
 There is some truth to be found in what she teaches.